Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L2/internals/reEngine.rst

         printf("\n");
     }

-4. Check the return value to see if its a valid pattern and supported by hardware VM. ``ONIG_NORMAL`` is returned if the pattern is valid, and ``XF_UNSUPPORTED_OPCODE`` is returned if it's not supported currently.
+4. Check the return value to see if it is a valid pattern and supported by the hardware VM. ``ONIG_NORMAL`` is returned if the pattern is valid, and ``XF_UNSUPPORTED_OPCODE`` is returned if it is not supported currently.

 .. code-block:: cpp